vikchupak/AWS/hybrid-enviroments/hybridEnviroments.md

 ### AWS Transfer Family

-Transfer/access IN or OUT data in AWS S3 and EFS using legacy or non-native AWS protocols like SFTP, FTPS, FTP
+Transfer data TO or FROM AWS S3 and EFS using legacy or non-native AWS protocols like SFTP, FTPS, FTP

+- It is about access rather than migration